Building your future car experiences through story-building.

 Project Timeline : 8 Weeks

 The What : Beyond Carvana’s great customer service and transparency, they embrace sincere human nature.
-So we saw that building stories based on modern cultural needs could tell a story beyond the stresses of the current big purchase.
-By asking questions that could infer other information about the users intention with their future—car, and that’s where we found an interesting way to shop for cars online.
+So we saw that building stories based on modern cultural needs could tell a story beyond the stresses of making a big purchase.
+By asking questions that could infer other information about the users intention with their future car.
+Finding these life stages, we found that there was a story in the making as well as an interesting way to shop for cars online.

-The How : As you chose from the drop down menu what to fill in the blank per sentence in the story, the visuals of the story begin to populate the left page with a visual representation of what the story you’re building on the right.
-As you move along in the story, once the feature has enough information to make suggestions to purchase you are given the opportunity to browse through the top recommendations or go back and edit your story to get suggestions closer to what you’re looking for.
+The How : As you choose from the drop down menu what to fill in the blank per sentence in the story, the visuals of the story begins to populate the left page with a visual representation of what the story you’re building.
+As you move along in the story, once the feature has enough information to make purchase suggestions you are given the opportunity to browse through the top recommendations or go back and edit your story to get suggestions closer to what you’re looking for.

-The Why : The intent was to create an additional feature that would filter out cars that didn’t fit what the user is looking for.
-It was important to design part of the online experience, because Carvana is known for it’s innovation and forward thinking.
-And even though building the different phrases to go into the stories could be a bit complex, once again tying back to our strategy line that Carvana designs complex experiences with an emphasis on ease, we knew building the bond through your personal story would invite the unique experience we were looking for.
+The Why : The intent was to create an additional feature that would filter out car features that didn’t fit what the user is looking for.
+It was important to design part of the online experience, because Carvana is known for its innovation and forward thinking.
+And even though building the different phrases to go into each story could seem a bit complex.
+The full-circle was that tying back to our strategy line that Carvana designs complex experiences to feel underwhelming and easy, we had the opportunity to tell the story of the beginning of the bond between the user and their car inviting the unique experience we were looking for.